jtdaugherty/mathblog/README.md

 Serving the Blog
 ================

+By default, `mb` will use `$(MB_BASE_DIR)/html` as its output directory, but if you want the generated files to be installed somewhere else, use the `-h` option.

-To serve your blog files you can either make the "html" directory a document root for your web server or virtual host, or you can symlink the `html` directory to the location of choice.
+To serve your blog files you can either make the output directory a document root for your web server or virtual host, or you can symlink the output directory to the location of choice.
 The mathblog directory itself is not intended to be in your web server's document tree because it contains many files that shouldn't be served to users.

-Start up a web server pointing at the `html` directory and take a look.
+Start up a web server pointing at the output directory and take a look.

 Now you might want to edit or create a new post, or even remove one.